A Morning Ritual of Quiet Affection

 Kaiser Franz Joseph’s friendship with Katharina Schratt was saved from any scandal and expressly encouraged by the Kaisers wife.
 Even after Kaiserin Elisabeth’s death, their relationship has been maintained.

 Kaiser Franz Josef supported the actress financially and gifted her jewelry.
-Among other things, he provided her with a villa in Bad Ischl, where the Austrian imperial family resided in the summer.
+Among other things, he provided her with a Villa in Bad Ischl, where the Austrian imperial family resided in the summer.
 Today called “Schratt Villa” or “Villa Schratt”

-Kaisergugelhupf
+The Kaisergugelhupf Recipe:

 Gugelhupfrezept aus Anna Fink: Die Küche des Mittelstandes.
 Neues Wiener Kochbuch für jeden Haushalt.
 Wien: Moritz Stern 1907, S. 507 (per Wikimedia)